 The system has equilibria at solutions to the equation $\rho F_{\rho}=\nu$ and we discussed some special cases in Section~\ref{SS:counting}.
 In general, it is possible to construct selective costs for which the number of equilibria is arbitrarily large for a given mutation rate.
 For example, suppose the selective cost has magnitude $1$ for $1$ to $5$ mutations and magnitude $2$ for $6$ or more.
 The resulting function $-\rho F_{\rho}$ is shown in Figure~\ref{F:Frho}.
 The number of equilibria may be $0$, $1$, $2$, $3$, or $4$, depending on the value of $\nu$.

-However, there are a few things that we can say quite generally about one-dimensional systems: \begin{itemize} \item As long as $S$ is not identically $0$, the same will be true for $F_{\rho}$, so there will be at least one equilibrium for $\nu$ sufficiently small. \item The smallest equilibrium will be attractive, unless it corresponds to a local minimum of $-F_{\rho}\rho$, in which case it will attract only trajectories coming from below; trajectories starting above the equilibrium will then be repelled. \item If $S$ is bounded above, then $-F_{\rho}\rho$ is bounded below, and so there is no equilibrium for $\nu$ sufficiently large. \end{itemize}
+However, we can say quite generally the following things about one-dimensional systems. \begin{itemize} \item As long as $S$ is not identically $0$, the same is true for $F_{\rho}$, so there is at least one equilibrium for $\nu$ sufficiently small. \item The smallest equilibrium is attractive, unless it corresponds to a local minimum of $-F_{\rho}\rho$, in which case it attracts only trajectories coming from below; trajectories starting above the equilibrium are repelled. \item If $S$ is bounded above, then $-F_{\rho}\rho$ is bounded below, and so there is no equilibrium for $\nu$ sufficiently large. \end{itemize}